Summary

 Some very personal examples:

-And again, I went slowly so as not to scare you too much.
-But, over time, I tend to be more and more eccentric and, for example, Tom Wolfe's big ties with big polka dots no longer scare me.
+And again, I went about it in a small way so as not to scare you too much.
+But, over time I tend to be more and more eccentric and, for example, Tom Wolfe's big ties with big polka dots no longer scare me.

 An idea like that...

 Starting a collection is not a bad idea.
-You can work on your sartorial character by giving it an obsessive side.
-Wouldn't it be great to leave your children (or anyone else!) a ton of ties all bought for completely obscure reasons?
+You can work on your sartorial persona by giving it an obsessive side.
+Wouldn't it be great to leave your children (or whoever wants to!) a ton of ties all bought for completely obscure reasons?
 I find that admirable.

-Almost every time I go to the thrift store, I bring one back and hang it up with the others.
-I've made a lot of stylistic mistakes in the past, as I told you, so I don't have a ton yet but I'm on the right track now.
-Yes, when I say “a ton,” I literally mean a ton.
+Almost every time I go to a thrift store, I bring one back and hang it with the others.
+I've made a lot of stylistic mistakes in the past, as I said, so I don't have a ton yet, but I'm on the right track now.
+Yes, when I say "a ton," I literally mean a ton.

-Check out Vestiaire du Renard , Savvy Row and, of course, the thrift stores you come across on your way, in real life.
+Check out the Vestiaire du Renard , Savvy Row , and of course, the thrift stores you come across in real life.

 WEAR A TIE AS IF YOU WERE BORN WITH IT